Jesse-Cohen/Separation-Above-Expectation/index.md

     * The difference (in yds) between the *Yards to Success* (based on down and distance) and the *Air Yards* of a play. *Yards to Success* and its use in *Yards Beyond Success* is further defined in **[Feature Analysis and Engineering](./Notebooks/Feature_Analysis_and_Engineering.html)**.

     * **EXAMPLE**: It's 2nd down with 10 yards to go at the team's own 33 yardline.
 On 2nd down, a play needs to gain 60 percent of the yards needed to gain a first down (6 yards, in this case) to be deemed a success (source: [Football Outsiders](https://www.footballoutsiders.com/info/methods)).
-On the play, the receiver was targeted at their own 44 yardline, or 11 yards from the line of scrimmage.
-Since the *Yards to Success* was 6, and the receiver was targeted 11 yards downfield, the *Yards Beyond Success* on the play was +5 yards (11-6=5).
+On the play, the receiver was targeted at their own 44 yardline, or 11 Air Yards.
+Since the *Yards to Success* was 6, and the receiver was targeted 11 yards downfield (Air Yards), the *Yards Beyond Success* on the play was +5 yards (11-6=5).

 2. *Nearest Defender Position*